 A System of Care (SOC) requires multiple agencies working together to improve students' outcomes.
 SOCs should be youth guided and family driven and promote the SOC concept and philosophy.
-For information about the SOC Concept and Philosophy, see the 🔀 tools and resources section.
+For information about the SOC Concept and Philosophy, see the tools and resources section.

-Schools ensure adequate information sharing between the the behavioral health professionals within and outside of the school. behavioral health professional, other youth-serving agencies, Before a warm hand-off is initiated, schools must ensure families have families, and necessary school staff.
-For many districts and provided consent for services.
-However, per Colorado statute, youth schools, the lack of adequate information sharing has kept students who are fifteen years or older can consent to their own behavioral from receiving the services they need in school and has made progress health treatment. monitoring of school's behavioral health efforts difficult.
-Yet, districts Wraparound services are available for students with Tier 3 and schools have many options to address this barrier through tiered needs.
-Wraparound services are individualized, community-based consent forms from families and children and adolescents about services that bring multiple systems together with the child or what information should and can be shared with the schools.
-This adolescent and their families to provide a highly individualized plan to consent form is fluid and allows students and families the ability to meet the unique needs of the student.
-A team, consisting of a teacher, change how much information they want shared.
-Plus, with the new other school staff, a service provider, family member, and student, State of Colorado Authorization-Consent to Release Information Form, should work closely together to develop an individualized-care plan that schools can now use a streamlined information sharing form between includes intervention, culturally and linguistically relevant services, and all agencies.
-At the same time, district, school, and behavioral health progress monitoring.
-Wraparound services are often provided in the professionals must comply with the Family Educational Rights and community, home, or school setting.27 Privacy Act (FERPA) and Health Insurance Portability and Accountability School leaders ensure youth-guided services and family Act (HIPAA).
-Without adequate information, schools cannot collect and partnerships for students with Tier 2 and Tier 3 needs. analyze the data that is necessary to track and improve their behavioral As part of the System of Care principles, youth-guided services and health efforts to meet students' needs.
-For more information on this family partnering are integral to the success of student interventions. topic see the 💥 tools and resources section.
-Family partnering is a critical piece to help families navigate the Constant and effective communication loops exist between complex behavioral health system.
-Family members should help the behavioral health professionals and the team leading develop local policies and serve on committees in relationship to the behavioral health work.
-As part of a comprehensive school this work, and families should partner with teachers and school behavioral health system, schools need a strong communication loop staff throughout the 3 Tiers.
-In Colorado, there are family navigators with the behavioral health professional(s) serving the school and other throughout the state who help families learn how to better access youth-serving systems.
-The team guiding this work should ensure services.
-Through the Colorado Department of Human Services constant and effective communication among staff who interact with Trauma-Informed System of Care, which are county- or area-wide the students, so the students' needs are met, and students transfer the initiatives to build Systems of Care, each selected Community of skills they have gained in their social, emotional, or behavioral health Excellence throughout Colorado must have a family advocate in place. interventions across multiple settings.
-A family advocate must have experience caring for youth with mental health issues while family navigators do not require this qualification.
+Schools ensure adequate information sharing between the behavioral health professional, other youth-serving agencies, families, and necessary school staff.
+For many districts and schools, the lack of adequate information sharing has kept students from receiving the services they need in school and has made progress monitoring of school's behavioral health efforts difficult.
+Yet, districts and schools have many options to address this barrier through tiered consent forms from families and children and adolescents about what information should and can be shared with the schools.
+This consent form is fluid and allows students and families the ability to change how much information they want shared.
+Plus, with the new State of Colorado Authorization-Consent to Release Information Form, schools can now use a streamlined information sharing form between all agencies.
+At the same time, district, school, and behavioral health professionals must comply with the Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA).
+Without adequate information, schools cannot collect and analyze the data that is necessary to track and improve their behavioral health efforts to meet students' needs.
+For more information on this topic see the x tools and resources section.

+Constant and effective communication loops exist between the behavioral health professionals and the team leading the behavioral health work.
+As part of a comprehensive school behavioral health system, schools need a strong communication loop with the behavioral health professional(s) serving the school and other youth-serving systems.
+The team guiding this work should ensure constant and effective communication among staff who interact with the students, so the students' needs are met, and students transfer the skills they have gained in their social, emotional, or behavioral health interventions across multiple settings.